 Farm Bill Primer: Programs Without a Budget Baseline

-Under budget rules, a program with mandatory spending authority in the last year of its authorization generally may be assumed to continue as if it did not expire and have baseline (2 U.S.C. §907(b)(2)), as explained by the Congressional Budget Office (CBO) in the annual Budget and Economic Outlook.
+Different budget rules apply to programs created before and after the Balanced Budget Act of 1997 (P.L.
+105-33).
+Mandatory spending programs that predate that law and have budget authority in the last year of their authorization generally may be assumed to continue as if they did not expire (2 U.S.C. §907(b)(2)).
 This is the case for long-standing farm bill programs.
-Some of the newer, smaller farm bill programs do not continue in the baseline because the authorizing and budget committees did not provide them a baseline to continue.
+Some farm bill programs established after 1997 may not continue in the baseline if the authorizing and budget committees did not provide so (Congressional Budget Office (CBO), The Budget and Economic Outlook: 2026 to 2036, April 11, 2026, p.
+75).

-CBO projects future government spending in its official budget baselines but has not published a list of expiring farm bill programs without a continuing baseline.
-To compile this list, CRS analyzed the CBO score of the 2018 farm bill, current CBO baseline projections, the statutory text of the farm bill, and the text of the extension acts, looking for programs that received mandatory funding but do not have baseline for reauthorization (Figure 1).
+CBO projects future government spending in its official budget baselines but has not published a list of expiring programs without a continuing baseline.
+To compile the list in Figure 1, CRS analyzed the CBO scores of the 2018 farm bill, the 2025 budget reconciliation law (P.L.
+119-21), current baseline projections, and the farm bill and extension acts, looking for programs that received mandatory funding but do not have a continuing baseline.

 Figure 1.
-2018 Farm Bill Programs Without a Budget Baseline, by Title
+Farm Bill Programs Without a Budget Baseline beyond FY2031, by Title

 Comparison with Past Farm Bills

-Farm bill programs without a budget baseline have been an issue since the 2008 farm bill.
-There are fewer programs without a budget baseline than during previous farm bill debates, and they comprise a smaller dollar amount (Table 1).
+Farm bill programs without a budget baseline have been an issue of debate in Congress since the 2008 farm bill.
+Fewer programs without a budget baseline exist presently than during previous farm bill debates, and they comprise a smaller dollar amount either in total per reauthorization or on average per year (Table 1).

-During past reauthorizations, some affected programs received mandatory funding during the farm bill but not permanent baseline.
-In other cases, programs received permanent baseline during reauthorization by consolidating them into a larger umbrella program to exceed a $50 million scoring threshold, which required extra funding in the 10-year score.
+During past reauthorizations, some affected programs received new mandatory funding in the farm bill reauthorization and remained programs without a continuing budget baseline.
+In other cases, programs received a continuing baseline during reauthorization, sometimes by consolidating them into a larger umbrella program to exceed a $50 million scoring threshold.

 Table 1.
-Time Series of Farm Bill Programs Without Baseline That Received Mandatory Funding
+Farm Bill Programs That Received Mandatory Funding as Programs Without a Budget Baseline

 2008 farm bill